And by the way, Rush continues to rest very comfortably in the hospital in Honolulu this afternoon or this morning.

 And then third, the individual mandate is going to be tested.

-Can you be forced to buy something that you don't want, and that is for your own use?
+Can you be forced to buy something that you don't want and that is for your own use?

 And so I think that's going to be tested.

-challenge this incredible government take over of our health care system needs to be done.
+And then I just think that everything that can be done to challenge this incredible government takeover of our health care system needs to be done.

 That's right.

-There are two elections between now and then twenty ten is congressional uh elections and then twenty twelve is the presidential election and more congressional elections and I do believe that we if we can take over Congress with Republicans who are committed to fighting against this health care takeover we still have a chance to stop this incredible change in our health care system.
+And I do believe that if we can take over Congress with Republicans who are committed to fighting against this health care takeover, we still have a chance to stop this incredible change in our health care system.

 And I think that's what we're going to be left with doing.

-Yeah and and and I think I think that that ought to be uh a a campaign pledge among uh Republicans when they're running oh absolutely I think it will be the focal point.
+And I think that that ought to be a campaign pledge among Republicans when they're running.

-I mean not only do you have this but you've got the stimulus package the debt that is being racked up by the Democratic majority you've got cap and trade following right along after this health care takeover.
+I mean, not only do you have this, but you've got the stimulus package, the debt that is being racked up by the Democratic majority.

 I think would have to clearly be the latter.

-Oh I do too.
+Oh, I do too.

-And I think that uh we're marching toward the European system of government as Europe is wising up and going the other direction.
+And I think that we're marching toward the European system of government as Europe is wising up and going the other direction.

 It's just amazing.